 Frederick Douglass Elementary, part of the Mastery network, is recognized for its efforts in closing achievement gaps.
 It offers robust academic programs, early literacy support, math fluency interventions, and committed staff.

 The school culture emphasizes both academic discipline and emotional safety, so students feel both challenged and supported.
 Community engagement and parent involvement are frequently praised by local families.
 If you want a school focused on equity and improvement with strong resources, Frederick Douglass is one to consider.
-Learn more here
+To read more about this school, please refer to its official website.

 7. Barbara B. Hackett School (Placeholder)